Penfall/Penfall/_posts/2017-4-24-Slamming-in-Historic-American-Folkstyle.md

 The lifting mechanism is set in by applying the leg hold from the inside crotch with the hand being placed just below the opponent's gluteal muscle.
 This grip does not, however, make up the entirety of the mechanism.
 The aggressor's far shoulder, in obtaining the hold, should have come underneath the opponent's center, the optimal position for lifting.
 The crotch hold is then used to lift the opponent backward while the aggressor comes to his or her feet underneath the opponent's center.
 The opponent's upper body becomes a counterweight to his or her lower body and both are thus lifted from the ground.

 In truth, neither the knee hold nor the crotch hold are technically necessary for the completion of the lift.
-If the opponent were to balance themselves upon the shoulders of the aggressor, he or she may be lifted without the use of the aggressor's arms at all.
+If the opponent were to balance his or her self upon the shoulders of the aggressor, he or she may be lifted without the use of the aggressor's arms at all.
 Though this will not occur under live conditions, it should be understood that arms are not to be relied upon to complete the lifting action.

 **Step 2**